 POW-MIA Monument Dedication

-District 2 will be dedicating their new POW/MIA Chair Of Honor Monument on POW/MIA Recognition Day 2019 at Albert G. Horton Veterans Memorial Cemetery in Suffolk, Va.
-The 5 Missing Man Table Ceremony begins at 1630 hrs in the Commital Area and the unveiling of the monument in the Garden Of Fame will follow..
+District 2 dedicated their new POW/MIA Chair Of Honor Monument on POW/MIA Recognition Day 2019 at Albert G. Horton Veterans Memorial Cemetery in Suffolk, Va.
+The 5 Missing Man Table Ceremony was conducted in the Commital Area and the unveiling of the monument in the Garden Of Fame followed..

-For more information, contact Michael Chism, POW-MIA Committee Chair, Dept of Va.
+For more information, contact Michael Chism, State POW-MIA Committee Chair, Dept of Va.

 What Do People Do?